 - Food processing

-Do I need Norwegian language fluency to work as a fruit picker there?
+Do I need Norwegian language fluency to immigrate and work in Norway as a fruit picker?

 English is common in Norway, and people understand and speak it a lot.
 So you might be able to find a job offer, and the employer is fine with English fluency.
 But if you know Norwegian, you can improve your chance of getting a job offer and persuade the employer to hire you.
 So you’d better work on your language fluency skills and improve them as much as you can.